gbif/hp-herbarium-germany/_posts/2021-04-26-new-vh-online.md

 ![Gallery view of the German Virtual Herbarium](/assets/images/gallery_view.jpg){:standalone .has-text-centered}

-The Virtual Herbarium Germany is curated by the Botanic Garden Berlin of Freie Universität Berlin ([contact](mailto:contact@gbif.de)), which also developed the software for the portal together with the international open data platform Global Biodiversity Information Facility (GBIF Link).
+The Virtual Herbarium Germany is curated by the Botanic Garden Berlin of Freie Universität Berlin ([contact](mailto:contact@gbif.de)), which also developed the software for the portal together with the international open data platform [Global Biodiversity Information Facility](https://www.gbif.org).

 <table>
   <tr>